Protect PDF

 Key Features

-Uses AES-256 encryption, the same standard used by banks and government agencies, to secure your PDF content.
+Uses AES-256 encryption — the same standard used by banks and government agencies — to provide the strongest possible PDF security.

 Password Protection

-Set a password that recipients must enter before they can open and view the document.
+Set a password that recipients must enter before they can open and view the document in any PDF reader.

 Instant Processing

-Encryption typically completes in seconds, even for large documents with hundreds of pages.
+Encryption completes in just a few seconds even for large documents with hundreds of pages or heavy image content.

 Secure Transfer